Jaminton Campaz

-Jaminton Leandro Campaz (born 24 May 2000) is a Colombian professional footballer who plays as an attacking midfielder for Brazilian club Grêmio.
-He has made one appearance for the Colombia national team.
+Jaminton Leandro Campaz (born 24 May 2000) is a Colombian professional footballer who plays as an attacking midfielder for Argentine Primera División club Rosario Central and the Colombia national team.

 Club career

 Campaz joined Campeonato Brasileiro Série A club Grêmio from Deportes Tolima in August 2021, having agreed a contract until December 2025.

 International career

 Campaz was selected for the Colombia national team for 2021 Copa América and made his debut on 17 June 2021 in a match against Venezuela.